What is Dridex malware?

 Prevention of Dridex attacks

-Users can avoid getting infected by banking Trojans such as Dridex by staying clear of suspiciously looking emails.
+Users can avoid getting infected by banking trojans such as Dridex by staying clear of suspiciously-looking emails.
 To stay completely safe one should never launch files downloaded from emails that were delivered from unknown senders.
 A clear indication of the malicious nature of downloaded files can be that when opened, Microsoft Office files will prompt the user to enable macros – something users should never do to avoid infection.
-Additionally, it is advised to keep an updated version of a trusted antivirus product on a machine at all times.
+Additionally, it is advised to keep an updated version of a trusted antivirus product and removal tools on a machine at all times.

 Social engineering is used to trick potential victims into downloading and opening attached files, which when run execute a malicious macro that installs the Dridex banking trojan on the machine.